swrve-services/swrve-ios-examples/Objective-C/AppStoreReview/README.md

 Code Changes Required
 ---------------------
 - See the changes required marked clearly in the AppDelegate.m file.
-- The main change is to configure the SwrveEmbeddedMessageConfig
+- The main change is to configure the SwrveEmbeddedMessageConfig.
 - You need to provide the callback method which will be called when any Swrve Embedded Campaign is triggered.
 - Inside the callback you have access to the JSON string added in the Content of the Campaign in the Swrve Dashboard.
 - In this example we check for a "campaign_type" parameter which should be set to "app_review".
-- If this is the case we call the native iOS requestReview method
+- If this is the case we call the native iOS requestReview method.

 Dashboard Setup
 ---------------
-- Create an Embedded campaign with the followin JSON content:
+- Create an Embedded campaign with the following JSON content:
 ```
 {"campaign_type":"app_review"}
 ```